 Hydrogen technologies are by nature modular and can be standardized and configured depending on end user needs.
 Parallel devices will also provide high supply security of energy; if one parallel unit fails, the others can be ramped up.

-The Deep Purple™ pilot will be the basis of a technology center in Kongsberg for clients, partners, students, and companies with shared interest in this technology.
+The Deep Purple™ pilot is the basis of a visitor center in Kongsberg for clients, partners, students, and companies with shared interest in these technologies.

-Through the technology center, TechnipFMC and partners will communicate how the pilot and green hydrogen can significantly impact the energy transition.
+Through the visitor center, TechnipFMC and partners will communicate how the pilot and green hydrogen can significantly impact the energy transition.